Campaign of the Month: June 2014

 Burrowed into the rock pillar that supports the Deep ice One facility, is a small automated mining and refining facility.
 Exploiting a large bauxite deposit, the facility also accepts important heavy metals, such as titanium and iron, to manufacture the components required by its production lines.
 Given the straight-forward demands of simple smelting and mining operations, no special requirements for any technical personnel are required to operate this facility.
 Crew requirements include six (6) machinists and a single line engineer to oversee the facility.

 Close to the main cargo bay, lies a number of small workshops.
 Including a carpentry, a metal shop, and geology, metallurgy and hydrogen laboratories.
-The metal shop and carpentry shop included many important tools and small scale production equipment, all long since removed.
+The metal shop and carpentry shop included many important tools and small scale production equipment, and remain missing at this time.
 The geology lab was used to examine core samples for the mining operation, but has also been stripped.
 The hydrogen lab was meant to process hydrogen fuel on a small scale, for use by the facility, though a large quantity of hydrogen fuel was kept on-hand for general use by the central fusion plant.
+This facility is once more active, providing small-scale fuel processing from local seawater to keep the facility powered.
 A metallurgy lab also once housed tools and equipment here for testing the quality of ore and production metals, but has been stripped.
-Ample space for metals and wood was located nearby.
+Ample space for metals and wood (still empty) is located nearby.

 Mech Production Lines